JPSvdW/Machine_Learning_Engineer_with_Microsoft_Azure_Nanodegree_Project_2/README.md

 6).
 Make use of the Python SDK and create a python file that will run against the model HTTP API and produce prediction outputs from the model.

 7).
 Make use of a Jupyter Notebook to create a pipeline to choose the best AutoML model and publish it.
+## Future Improvement
+There are a few future improvements that would help to improve the model.
+1).
+Increase the training time.
+The exit criterion was changed to one hour.
+This could lead to under training of the model.
+By increasing training time, it insures that the model is not under trained and will increase the accuracy of the model.

+2).
+Use deep learning.
+Traditional Classification Machine Learning Algorithms are linear.
+Deep learning introduces multiple hidden layers of of neurons which adds more complexity and abstraction with each layer being added.
+Deep learning also extracts features without supervision.
+This means that a Machine Learning Engineer spends less time specifying to the algorithm which features to use for training.
+The combination of adding complexity, abstraction, and automated featurization, leads to faster training times and more acurate models in the end.

 ## Key Steps
 The first step of this project is authentication.
 This step could not be completed using the virtual machine provided by this course.
 I went ahead and skipped to the second step.